csv2db/csv2db/README.md

                         name as the input file (this implies the --ignore option).
   --case-insensitive-identifiers
+                        If set, all identifiers will be upper-cased.
-                        If set, all identifiers (table and column names) will be upper-cased.
+  --quote-identifiers   If set, all table and column identifiers will be
+                        quoted.
 ```

 # How to use csv2db